In Aleppo, Syrian rebels show signs of strain

-ALEPPO, Syria (Reuters) - Syrian rebels trying to fight off an army offensive in Aleppo said on Tuesday they were running low on bullets as President Bashar al-Assad’s forces encircled their stronghold at the southern entrance to the country’s biggest city.
+ALEPPO, Syria, Aug 7 (Reuters) - Syrian rebels trying to fight off an army offensive in Aleppo said on Tuesday they were running low on bullets as President Bashar al-Assad’s forces encircled their stronghold at the southern entrance to the country’s biggest city.

 “We don’t have enough ammunition to send to the front line,” said Abu Jamil, a rebel fighter and part of the opposition force trying to defend positions in a city whose fate could shape the course of the uprising against Assad’s rule.